SD-WAN Features

 • Introduced in SD-WAN 3.3.0 with PAN-OS 11.2.0 and later releases

-performance measures.
 For a VPN cluster, you will now be able to view the bandwidth of a tunnel and a physical interface for a selected site by default.
-There is no configuration required from the user to view the bandwidth of a tunnel.
+Bandwidth is a primary measure of a link performance in addition to existing jitter, latency, and packet loss performance measures.
+There is no configuration required to view the bandwidth of a tunnel.

 Multiple Virtual Routers Support on SD-WAN Hubs